Jackal-l501/hospital-management-db/README.md

 ## 👥 Author

-Developed by [Your Name] as a demonstration of advanced database design capabilities.
+Developed by John Omondi Ojango as a demonstration of advanced database design capabilities.

 ---